vishal4360/FULL_ADDER_SUBTRACTOR/README.md

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: Elaiyavan K
+Developed by: Vishal C
-RegisterNumber: 24900184
+RegisterNumber: 24001428

 ```
 module fulladddataflow(a, b, cin, sum, carry);